google/android-fhir/.github/PULL_REQUEST_TEMPLATE.md

-**IMPORTANT: All PRs must be linked to an issue (except for extremely trivial and straighforward changes).**
+**IMPORTANT: All PRs must be linked to an issue (except for extremely trivial and straightforward changes).**

 Fixes #[issue number]